Cleancodefactory/BindKraft/Documentation/LocalAPIs.md

 ### Shell's support for apps exposing local API

-While local API can be exposed "manually", by explicitly registering interface implementation instances into some `LocalAPI` hub (the class LocalAPI is exactly that, LocalAPI.Default() is the system default hub, it is usually the only one, but others can be used for private reasons, mocking etc.), this approach has its setbacks.
+Local API can be exposed "manually"/"actively", by explicitly registering interface implementation instances into some `LocalAPI` hub (the class LocalAPI is exactly that, LocalAPI.Default() is the system default hub, it is usually the only one, but others can be used for private reasons, mocking etc.).
+Apparently this approach has its setbacks:

-The most important reason to depend on the Shell instead of actively registering in the system hub or other hub(s) of your choice, is the nature of the usage of an API.
+The most important reason to depend on the Shell instead of manually/actively registering in the system hub or other hub(s) of your choice, is the nature of the usage of an API.
 Other apps just find the API and use it, but the question is how they find it?

 Without additional means, doing everything on your own, both the servers of an API and clients of the API expose and consume API respectively by using a hub they have to know about explicitly.
 Then, isn't the system hub (`LocalAPI.Default()`) exactly that?
 Yes and no - remember that software development also includes various ways of testing code, sometimes sandboxing for various reasons (not limited to testing) and so on.
-The ability to replace the hub (in this case) and in the general case all kinds of dependencies is not an exotic requirement, but something we prefer to have.
+The ability to replace the hub (in this case) and in the general case all kinds of dependencies is not an exotic requirement, but something we prefer to have when needed.
 This is what the Shell's support gives you.

-SysShell.launchXXX (methods like: launch, launchone, launchEx etc.), visible globally as Shell.launchXXX(...) are responsible for starting and stopping an app.
+SysShell.launchXXX (methods like: `launch`, `launchone`, `launchEx` etc.), visible globally as `Shell.launchXXX(...)` are responsible for starting and stopping an app.
 This is internally a complicated process that takes care about many details which remain largely transparent for the developer, but their results are in high demand.

 Exposition of Local API during launch and shutdown:

 1. launch procedure starts ...
-2. ... other steps ...
+2. _... other steps ..._
 3. Instance of the app's class is created - **app**
-4. ... other steps ...
+4. _... other steps ..._
 5. List of hubs where the APIs have to be registered is created.
     Currently only one hub is supported.
 By default this is `LocalAPI.Default()`, but a replacement can be passed in `option.RegisterInLocalAPIHub` when calling `launchEx`. (see SysShell documentation for alternatives and more info)
 6. .. other steps ... one of the steps 7. or 8. happens